 Are Subtle Changes Attainable During a Rhinoplasty?

 Although some of our patients from Pittsburgh and beyond have been thinking about going under the knife for years, they fear if they proceed with surgery that everyone will know about it.
-This is generally not the case with an experienced surgeon and a well performed rhinoplasty.
+This is generally not the case with an experienced surgeon and a well performed rhinoplasty in Pittsburgh.

 A natural appearance should always be the goal in mind for the patient as well as the surgeon during cosmetic surgery.
 With that being said, subtle changes in rhinoplasty are typically more desirable than apparent changes, although, even dramatic alterations can be tailored to look more natural.
 It is very common that patients want to alter their nose while still preserving ethnic and familial characteristics.
 As Dr. Leong is fond of saying, if it doesn’t look natural, it doesn’t look good.